BenKaehler/q2-makarsa/README.md

 #Imported Suberitida.biom as BIOMV210Format to spongeFeatureTable.qza
 ```
 The QIIME 2 artefact ```spongeFeatureTable.qza``` should exist in the working folder if this command was successful.
-Now, we are ready to use pretty-easi to access the SpiecEasi algorithms to infer the microbial network.
+Now, we are ready to use q2-makarsa to access the SpiecEasi algorithms to infer the microbial network.
 The most minimal command to generate the network requires the name of artefact containing the FeatureTable and the name of the intended output artefact containing the inferred network.

 ```
-qiime pretty-easi spiec-easi --i-table spongeFeatureTable.qza \
+qiime makarsa spiec-easi --i-table spongeFeatureTable.qza \
 	--o-network spongeNet.qza
 # Saved Network to: spongeNet.qza
 ```